babylonchain/babylon/x/btcstaking/README.md

   bytes btc_pk = 5 [ (gogoproto.customtype) = "github.com/babylonchain/babylon/types.BIP340PubKey" ];
   // pop is the proof of possession of babylon_pk and btc_pk ProofOfPossession pop = 6;
+  // master_pub_rand is the master public randomness of the finality provider
+  // encoded as a base58 string
+  string master_pub_rand = 7;
 }
 ```